zwstcoy/Machine-Learning-Project/README.md

 # Machine-Learning-Project

 Note: Our program uses the scikit-learn and sklearn packages.
 These packages requires some dependencies such as scipy, numpy, mathplotlib, and pip.
-These packages should come installed with the PyCharm CE on Python 2.7 interpreter.
+These packages should come installed with PyCharm CE on Python 2.7 interpreter.
 Please make sure they are updated to the newest version before running the program.

 How to run the code: